Fluency: Automatic assessment of language fluency

 Several automatic systems have been developed to assess speech fluency in children or in second-language learners.
-The first systems used automatic speech recognition to compute objective measures such as speech or articulation rate, that were strongly associated with subjective ratings of speech fluency.
-More recent studies showed that automatic acoustic measures (i.e., without using any automatic speech recognition system) can also be used to measure speech fluency in second-language learners or in children.
+The first systems used automatic speech recognition to compute objective measures such as speech rate and articulation rate, that were strongly associated with subjective ratings of speech fluency.
+More recent studies showed that automatic acoustic measures (i.e., without using any automatic speech recognition system) can also be used to measure speech fluency in second-language learners, in children, or in people with aphasia.

 In creativity

 As of 1988, studies in the assessment of creativity listed fluency as one of the four primary elements in creative thinking, the others being flexibility, originality and elaboration.
 Fluency in creative thinking is seen as the ability to think of many diverse ideas quickly.